tfiers/PkgGraph.jl/docs/src/background.md

 > this is it!
 (See also [mentions of the paper in Dagre's codebase][mentions]).

-Mermaid has prettier default styling than Graphviz.
+Mermaid has prettier default styling than Graphviz.\
-But, I find that Mermaid / Dagre's does a bit worse at graph layout than `dot` does.
+But, I find that `dot` does a bit better at graph layout than Mermaid / Dagre.

 By choosing Graphviz over Mermaid, we trade-off some styling and style-ability¹ for better default DAG layouts.

-¹ The default style is not awesome, and many effects are infeasible to achieve.
+¹ The default Graphviz style is not awesome, and many effects are infeasible to achieve.
   (See also the critical note in [Styling Graphviz output](@ref) above).

 [Mermaid diagrams]: https://mermaid-js.github.io/mermaid